jina-ai/executors/jinahub/indexers/storage/RedisStorage/README.md

 ### Returns

 Nothing.
-The `Documents`s are stored.
+The `Documents` are stored.

 ## 🔍️ Reference